Do you have a SickKids story? We do.

 2. Fun: Collect your badges and bling your lanyard as campers are encouraged to visit campsites around the city for mural painting, relay races, dance lessons, water play, crafts, and more.
 Be active as a family, talk and laugh along the beautiful route around the streets of Toronto.
 I promise it will be an incredible day to make memories and have fun as a family, for an amazing cause.

-3. Do it at your own pace: I’ve walked all 20km for 3 years, but the boys have stopped at 10km both times.
+3. Do it at your own pace: I’ve walked all 20km for 4 years, but last year we completed it as a family…even with our dog, Roxy!
+Jayden brought his scooter and loved the sights as we walked around our beautiful city.
+In the past, when the boys were younger, they stopped at 10km.
+No shame in that!
 There is no need to do it all, even 5km is a “win” when it comes to this unique walk.
 Once participants have walked as far as they can go, they can return to base camp for more activities and snacks!

 Donate to Zack’s Dream Team and help other families have one more hour, one more day, one more year or an entire lifetime with their child.